 A Brief History of the Brethren in Christ

-The BIC roots date more than 100 years before Grantham Church was erected.
+The Brethren in Christ (BIC) roots date more than 100 years before Grantham Church was erected.

 During the early years of the BIC, people met in others’ houses instead of establishing a place of their own to worship.
 The BIC eventually developed a strong focus on missions and church-planting and began to spread its influence —existing today in over 20 countries worldwide.

-While the spiritual identity of the Grantham Church is unique to our local context, we’re guided by and committed to beliefs and principles from three major historical threads of the BIC:
+While the spiritual identity of the Grantham Church is unique to our local context, we’re guided by and committed to beliefs and practices from four major historical streams of the BIC:

-- Wesleyanism (sanctification, holy living, and ordination of women in ministry)
+Wesleyanism — Arminian theology (free will), holy living, and women in ministry

 Click here for more information on the Brethren in Christ U.S.